sql-machine-learning/elasticdl/docs/designs/master_redesign.md

 After this re-design, the master consists of a few modular components and only launches those required components when providing elastic training feature to others.

 ## Master Components
-The master has three modular components: elastic pod manager, task manager and ElasticDL training/evaluation service.
+The master has four modular components: elastic pod manager, task manager, rendezvous server and ElasticDL training/evaluation service.

 ### Elastic Pod Manager
 The elastic pod manager is responsible for: